 What Starbucks can teach enrollment leaders about using analytics to inform strategy

-The number of parents identified though this algorithm is larger than the typical number of responding prospective students for a typical college search campaign—and is 3x greater than the number of parents for whom contact information.
+The number of parents identified though this algorithm is larger than the typical number of responding prospective students for a typical college search campaign—and is 3x greater than the number of parents for whom contact information is provided by students.

 One exciting feature of this approach is that it allows parents to be pursued at the same time as students, from the outset.